michaelsergio/nasm-instruction-set/interrupts.md

 ```

 ### INT 21h / AH=0Ah
-input of a string to DS:DX
+Input of a string to DS:DX

-fist byte is buffer size,
+first byte is buffer size,
 second byte is number of chars actually read.

-this function does not add '$' in the end of string.
+This function does not add '$' in the end of string.
 to print using INT 21h / AH=9 you must set dollar character
 at the end of it and start printing from address DS:DX + 2.